hashicorp/azure-pipelines-extension-terraform/README.md

 This repository contains the source for an Azure Pipelines extension that provides Tasks to easily install and use Terraform.

-## Goals

-The goals of this project is to make using Terraform within Azure DevOps just as easy as it is locally, mainly by abstracting the concerns of managing Service Principals and Storage access keys.

 ## Usage

 Once the task has been installed from you can use it in any Azure Pipelines build or release job.
 It is available in both the GUI pipeline editor as well as yaml templates.